-- MANCO 2 & 3 have not formally adopted any of the private areas from the DoC but provide covenanted management and routine maintenance services listed in this website on behalf of MANCO shareholders.
+- MANCO 2 & 3 have not formally adopted any of the private areas from the DoC but provide covenanted management and some routine maintenance services listed in this website on behalf of MANCO shareholders.

 The Role Of Our Managing Agents

-With effect from 3 February 2020, Symonds & Sampson Estate Agents have been contracted by the three Poundbury Management Companies (MANCOs) as managing agents to deliver the day-to-day estate management, including repairs and maintenance, in all the courtyards and common areas of Poundbury.
+With effect from 3 February 2020, Symonds & Sampson Estate Agents have been contracted by the three Poundbury Management Companies (MANCOs) as managing agents to deliver the day-to-day estate management, including some repairs and maintenance in all the courtyards and common areas of Poundbury.
 Opportunities for introduction and discussion with the Symonds & Sampson team were planned for the 2020 round of AGMs.
 All sadly postponed.

 Prior to their appointment, the administration of all reported maintenance issues fell to individual volunteer Directors, who received reports, carried out any site confirmation visits, identified the contractors required and oversaw work completion.
 With the continued expansion of Poundbury, this routine and detailed work has increasingly diverted Directors from the more strategic issues and forward planning which are core elements of their roles.